 Persons with Disabilities

-No law or national policy prohibits discrimination against persons with physical, sensory, intellectual, or mental disabilities, and no legislation mandates access to buildings, information, or communications for such individuals.
+No law or national policy prohibits discrimination against persons with physical, sensory, intellectual, or mental disabilities, and no legislation mandates access to buildings, information, communications, transportation, or health services for such individuals.
 Very few buildings were accessible to persons with disabilities.
 The law requires electoral officials to provide special accommodation for voters with disabilities.

 Other Societal Violence or Discrimination